wecodemore/WordPress-Gear/index.md

 -   [Developers Custom Fields](https://github.com/gyrus/WordPress-Developers-Custom-Fields) - Tools for managing custom fields
 -   [Simple Fields](https://github.com/bonny/WordPress-Simple-Fields)- Simple Fields
 -   [Page Type API](https://wp-papi.github.io/) - Papi has a different approach on how to work with fields and page types in WordPress.
+-   [Carbon Fields](http://carbonfields.net/) - A code only toolkit for developers to create custom fields.

 * * * * *